awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lab-manage-runtime.md

 1. Select **Start runtime**\.

+1. One time setup, for first time starting runtime using your Studio Lab account:

+   1. Enter a mobile phone number to associate with your Amazon SageMaker Studio Lab account and choose **Continue**\.

+   1. Enter the 6\-digit code sent to the associated mobile phone number and choose **Verify**\.

 1. After the runtime is running, select **Open project** to open the project runtime environment in a new browser tab\.

 ## Stop the project runtime<a name="studio-lab-manage-runtime-stop"></a>